 In June 1967 Jimi Hendrix concluded his legendary Monterey Pop Festival performance with the sacrificial burning of what would become his iconic hand-painted Fender Stratocaster.
 Jimi had played a different guitar throughout the concert, but switched to this one for the last song of the set – The Troggs’ 'Wild Thing'.

+Just before spraying lighter fuel on the guitar, Jimi said, “This is for everyone”.
+He then bent down, kissed the guitar, then threw a lit match onto the the prone instrument.
 Like some kind of mystic worshiping at an altar, he knelt in front of the blazing Stratocaster, the audience mesmerized, watching him smash it into pieces right there on the stage in front of them, before throwing the shards into the crowd.
 It seems that only one of those pieces is accounted for and it’s kept safe for posterity in the Museum of Pop Culture in Seattle.